 - F: 70g – 74.9g

 - W1: 72g – 80g

-	Normally, a good badminton racket would weight from 83g – 95g (within the 3U and 4U) and should not exceed 100g without counting the grip and strings.
+Normally, a good badminton racket would weigh from 83g – 95g (within the 3U and 4U) and should not exceed 100g without counting the grip and strings.

 How Does the Weight of a Racket affecting the Player

-	The heavier the racket, the easier to accumulate momentum and kinetic energy for a powerful smash.
+The heavier the racket, the easier it to accumulate momentum and kinetic energy for a powerful smash.
 However, it’s also more difficult to control and slower too.
-But then when you can master the skills, its gonna offer you more stability.
+But then when you can master the skills, it’s gonna offer you more stability.